bshoshany/thread-pool/README.md

 ### Pausing the workers

 Sometimes you may wish to temporarily pause the execution of tasks, or perhaps you want to submit tasks to the queue in advance and only start executing them at a later time.
-You can do this using the public member variable `paused`.
+You can do this using the member functions `pause()`, `unpause()`, and `is_paused()`.

-When `paused` is set to `true`, the workers will temporarily stop retrieving new tasks out of the queue.
+When you call `pause()`, the workers will temporarily stop retrieving new tasks out of the queue.
 However, any tasks already executed will keep running until they are done, since the thread pool has no control over the internal code of your tasks.
 If you need to pause a task in the middle of its execution, you must do that manually by programming your own pause mechanism into the task itself.
-To resume retrieving tasks, set `paused` back to its default value of `false`.
+To resume retrieving tasks, call `unpause()`.
+To check whether the pool is currently paused, call `is_paused()`.

 Here is an example: